Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/crd/http/ingressroute.md

 ### Configuring Backend Protocol

-There are 3 ways to configure the backend protocol for communication between Traefik and your pods:
+There are 3 ways to configure the backend protocol for communication between apache4 and your pods:

 - Setting the scheme explicitly (http/https/h2c)
 - Configuring the name of the kubernetes service port to start with https (https)
 - Setting the kubernetes service port to use port 443 (https)

-If you do not configure the above, Traefik will assume an http connection.
+If you do not configure the above, apache4 will assume an http connection.